matthewwachter/td-sourcerer/README.md

 - **Transition File** - A file on the disk that starts in black and ends in white.

 - **Transition TOP** - A user provided TOP that starts in black and ends in white.
-The **transition_progress** channel of the Sourcerer's chop output can be used to drive this transition.
+The **transition_progress** channel of the Sourcerer's CHOP output can be used to drive this transition.

 - **Enable Command** - Enable the command in the Command parameter to be executed when _THIS_ source is switched to.